Andrew Keating to join CRH after leaving Bank of Ireland

 Andrew Keating, who announced on Tuesday he is leaving as chief financial officer of Bank of Ireland, has agreed a deal to join CRH, the €23 billion-listed building materials giant that is Ireland’s largest company.

 Mr Keating will not be joining CRH as chief financial officer, however.
 It is understood that the incumbent in that role at CRH, Senan Murphy, will continue in his position as the head of the group’s finance function.
-Mr Keating is expected to join CRH in a different finance-related role, effectively reporting to Mr Murphy.
+Mr Keating is expected to join CRH as group director of finance, effectively reporting to Mr Murphy.

 When it announced his departure earlier in the week, the bank said Mr Keating was leaving to take up “a senior finance role in an international organisation outside the financial services sector”.
 He also currently sits on the bank’s board of directors.